devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/02-management-cluster.md

 ## Testing your cluster

-K3s now created a new Kubernetes cluster and installed the kubectl CLI that you can directly use to interact with Kubernetes API.
+ℹ _K3s now created a new Kubernetes cluster and installed the kubectl CLI that you can directly use to interact with Kubernetes API_

 To list all the nodes in the cluster and check their status: